-In its second year of operation, STEM outperformed their matched peer schools both locally and statewide in all subject areas.
-In addition, the Tennessee Department of Education designated STEM as "Reward School" for its performance in the 2012-2013 school year.
+In its third year of operation, STEM outperformed their matched peer schools both locally and statewide in all subject areas.
+In addition, the Tennessee Department of Education designated STEM as "Reward School" for its performance in the 2013-2014 school year, the second straight year the School has received that distinction.
 Reward schools represent the top five percent of all schools in the state.
+In addition, the school received the designation as an Metropolitan Nashville Public Schools "Excelling School" for achieving significant gains for students.
+STEM has received this designation since the inception of the district's Academic Performance Framework in 2012.

-The data overview below highlights STEM's results on the 2013 Tennessee Comprehensive Assessment Program (TCAP) relative to its peers.
+The data overview below highlights STEM's results on the 2014 Tennessee Comprehensive Assessment Program (TCAP) relative to the state and district performance.